ravynsoft/ravynos/BUILDING.md

 # Building Helium for the Impatient

+Building the whole system needs about 100 GB of free disk space.

+The build runs as a normal user whenever possible.
+However, some steps need `root` permissions, and the Makefile uses `sudo` in those places.
+Setting up passwordless sudo for the user that runs the build is highly recommended.

 1. Install FreeBSD 12.2 somewhere.
 This is your Helium build system.
 2. `pkg update`
 3. `pkg install git`